 top of page

-Under general manager John Lynch and head coach Kyle Shanahan, the Niners have again tried to balance short-term star power with long-term roster sustainability — a tricky equation when so many key veterans are past 30, but the team remains 46 million under the salary cap and ranked 7th in the NFL.
+San Francisco 49ers free agency has brought both progress and uncertainty as they reload for another Super Bowl run.
+Under general manager John Lynch and head coach Kyle Shanahan, the Niners are trying to balance short-term star power with long-term roster sustainability.
+This is a tricky equation, especially with many key veterans past 30.
+However, the team remains $46 million under the salary cap and is ranked 7th in the NFL.

 Star Power Stays in the Bay

-San Francisco 49ers quarterback Brock Purdy, running back Christian McCaffrey and wide receiver RickyPearsall execute in dominant fashion against the Jacksonville Jaguars.
+San Francisco 49ers quarterback Brock Purdy, running back Christian McCaffrey and wide receiver Ricky Pearsall execute in dominant fashion against the Jacksonville Jaguars.

-San Francisco 49ers quarterback Brock Purdy, running back Christian McCaffrey and wide receiver RickyPearsall execute in dominant fashion against the Jacksonville Jaguars.
+San Francisco 49ers quarterback Brock Purdy, running back Christian McCaffrey and wide receiver Ricky Pearsall execute in dominant fashion against the Jacksonville Jaguars.

 On defense, San Francisco pulled off one of the more understated but impactful trades of the offseason by acquiring Osa Odighizuwa.
 The former Dallas Cowboy defensive lineman brings interior power and versatility to a front that has recently relied too heavily on Nick Bosa’s brilliance.
-Odighizuwa’s addition helps soften the loss of multiple rotational linemen in free agency and gives the Niners more options alongside the defensive line.
+Odighizuwa’s addition helps soften the loss of multiple rotational linemen in free agency and gives the Niners more options along the defensive line.

 They also moved quickly to secure linebacker Dre Greenlaw, one of the emotional cornerstones of the defense.
 Re-signing Greenlaw not only preserves the chemistry with Fred Warner but also maintains the defense’s physical identity that has set the standard for Shanahan-era teams.
 As Sports Illustrated noted, bringing Greenlaw back “reignites the defense’s physicality” while ensuring continuity at a crucial level of the defense.